EquiMed logo.

 Causes

-Failure of the permanent teeth to push the deciduous teeth out of the way creates a problem with the deciduous teeth being retained.
+Failure of the permanent teeth to push the deciduous teeth out of the way creates a problem when the deciduous teeth are retained.
 Unless these retained deciduous teeth, known as caps, are removed, they create eating, health, behavioral, and physical problems for the horse.

 A cap has a flat, level surface and is very different from a permanent tooth, so they are easy to identify.
 Most caps come off on their own, but some have long root spicules and when the root spicule is not removed, it sticks the horse in the gums, causing more discomfort and difficulty in eating.